Fall Bulb Planting Tips for 2020 – Use a Bulb Auger

 Extended Length Bulb Auger (3" x 24"- 48")

-Plant bulbs and 3-inch potted plants faster than ever before with this special auger, which also is perfect for post hole digging and planting bare-root trees and shrubs.
-It’s also a great choice for other tasks such as installing beach volleyball poles and umbrellas or boring holes under sidewalks for irrigation lines.
+Plant bulbs and 3-inch potted plants without kneeling or bending over.
+You will dig post holes, plant trees and shrubs faster than ever before with these special augers.
+Power Planter augers are great choice for installing beach volleyball poles and umbrellas or boring holes under sidewalks for electrical or irrigation lines.
+Now available in black, pink, and lime colors. *Drill sold separately.See Full Details